Serious about Security

 Square is the merchant of record for every transaction, which means we’ll do the heavy lifting for you.
 We take care of your compliance and processing.
 In the event of payment disputes, you don’t have to worry about dealing with the bank.
 Send us the documentation we need to challenge the dispute, and we’ll take care of the rest.
 When the bank makes its final decision, we’ll let you know.
 You just focus on your business.

 Card-processing systems adhere to the PCI Data Security Standard (PCI-DSS).
+In addition to this, we are ISO 27001 certified.

 Stopping fraud before it happens